 Candidates are assessed via three discrete summative assessment events.
 A ‘pass’ grade must be attained for each element.

-The programme is delivered via a blend of face to face whole-group teaching, locally based workshops, mentor support and independent study.
-Whole-group teaching sessions will take place in Norwich.
-Workshops will be in venues in Norfolk and Suffolk.
+The programme is delivered via a blend of whole-group teaching, small group online workshops, mentor support and independent study.
+Whole-group teaching sessions will take place in Chelmsford, if face to face teaching is permitted.
+Workshops will be held online.

-In 2020-21, due to social distancing measures currently in place, some teaching may be delivered remotely via online teaching events and workshops.
+In 2021-22, due to social distancing measures currently in place, we are not able to determine the extent of ‘in person’ teaching that will be possible.
+Some or all sessions may remain online, as in 2020-21.
 In this case, candidates will be advised of the preparatory reading and exercises that will be needed, and invited to join online teaching sessions to build on the independent learning.
 Full details will be given in due course.

 Introductory day: Whole group – 9.30 -16.30

 Foundational skills for Practice Educators: Whole group – 2 days - 9.30 -16.30

 • 10th November 2021.